DrewCarlson/mobius.kt/docs/platforms/android.md

 Mobius.kt provides a few different Android specific utilities for Logging and binding to Android UI.

+_See the [Modules > Compose](../modules/compose.md) section for Jetpack Compose/Compose Multiplatform documentation._

 ## MobiusController

 _(See [Android ViewModel](#ViewModel) below for a less manual approach to UI lifecycle binding.)_